jcodybaker/seneye-exporter/README.md

 # seneye-exporter

 seneye-exporter provides a webserver which listens for measurement pushes from the [Seneye Connect App (SCA)](https://sca.seneye.com/) or [Seneye Web Server (SWS)](https://www.seneye.com/store/seneye-web-server.html) and publishes the results as [prometheus](https://prometheus.io/) metrics. seneye-exporter implements the LDE (Local Data Exchange) protocol.
-[Prometheus](https://prometheus.io/) is an open-source timeseries database which can collect and store metrics.
+[Prometheus](https://prometheus.io/) is an open-source time-series database which can collect and store metrics.
 Using this tool in conjunction with prometheus allows for long-term storage as well as advanced alerting and querying of data collected from the [Seneye USB device (SUD)](https://answers.seneye.com/en/Seneye_Products/seneye_USB_device).
 Prometheus can be combined with [Grafana](https://grafana.com/) or similar tooling for data visualization.

 ## Grafana Dashboard